 Powder Puff bonsai care is easier than you may expect.
-It is considered to be an easy-to-grow plant overall.
+It is considered to be an overall easy-to-grow plant.

 Keep the powder puff evenly moist in well drained soil.
 Not too wet, not too dry.

-Some species (such as C. schultzei are likely to become root bound quickly and will need additional water as the roots begin to fill the pot.)
+One variety - C. schultzei - is likely to become root bound quickly and will need additional water as the roots begin to fill the pot.

 The best seasons for styling, potting and repotting are spring and summer.
-In warm climates, we have had success repotting year round.
+In warm climates, we've had success repotting year round.

 Today this beauty is part of the bonsai collection of the Morikami Museum and Japanese Gardens in Delray Beach, FL

-Powder puff bonsai (and most legumes) have compound leaves that close up at
+Powder puff (and most legumes) have compound leaves that close up at

 night.
 Always plan to photograph in the day.